 1. Clean up Macbook Air Hard Drive

-If you are a heavy app user, you may have downloaded dozens of apps which can also take up a significant amount of space.
+You may have saved numerous photos, documents, and videos that are eating up much of your MacBook Air’s hard drive.
+If you are a heavy app user, you may have downloaded many apps that can also take up a significant amount of disk space.

-To see the disk usage information, click on the Apple logo on the top right corner.
-Then click About This Mac, and check the amount of Storage left (see image above).
-In general, aim for 10-20% free space.
-The more, the better.
+To see the disk usage information, click on the Apple logo in the top left corner.
+Then click About This Mac, and check Storage.

-To make up more storage, you can manually identify and remove large duplicates, system junks, or uninstall apps you rarely use.
+This should give you a quick idea of where to start cleaning.
+You can also manually identify and remove large duplicates, clean system junk, or uninstall apps you rarely use.

-If you prefer a more efficient way, try CleanMyMac — a super useful app that does a number of things to keep your Mac clean and safe.
-That includes deep cleaning Mac system to help release gigabytes of valuable disk space.
+If you prefer a more efficient way, you may also want to try a Mac cleaner app that does all these kinds of tasks semi-automatically, including deep cleaning of your MacBook Air to help release gigabytes of valuable disk space.

 2. Close Background Applications

-If you continuously run multiple programs at once, chances are your Mac will lag.
+MacBook Air is less capable of handling too many programs at the same time due to limited RAM (random-access memory).
+If you continuously run multiple programs at once, chances are your MacBook will lag.
 Even worse, it freezes to death.

-3. Optimize Startup Applications
+3. Optimize Startup Items

-This tip applies to those who are encountering a slow startup.
-For instance, your MacBook Air takes more than a minute to fully load into the first screen.
+This tip applies to those of you who are experiencing a slow startup on your MacBook Air.
+For instance, your Mac takes more than 20 seconds to load into the first screen.

-You can also do this manually.
-On your MacBook Air desktop, first, launch System Preferences.
+To manage these auto startup items, first launch System Settings.
 Then click on Users & Groups, select your user account, and then click on Login Items.

 An outdated macOS may make your MacBook Air sluggish as well.

-To check which macOS version your Mac is running under, click on the Apple icon on the upper left corner, then click About This Mac, now the new window will show basic information about your Mac including which OS version it’s currently running.
+To check which macOS version your Mac is running under, click on the Apple icon in the upper left corner, then click About This Mac, now the new window will show basic information about your Mac including which OS version it’s currently running.

+Before reinstalling a new macOS, be sure to back up your files and applications to an external hard drive.
 After that, restart your Mac.
 When a gray screen appears, press down on the Command + R buttons; this will launch the OS Recovery mode.

 Choose your language, and then click on “Reinstall macOS”.
-The installation process will begin; the Mac will download necessary information from Apple.
+The installation process will begin and your MacBook Air will download the necessary information from Apple.

 There are also some other ways to speed up a slow MacBook Air, for example, if you are willing to invest in hardware upgrades, such as getting extra RAM, which would help run apps more smoothly and perhaps eliminate freezing times.